 Study Abroad Programs

-Wellesley College offers a variety of Study Abroad programs to enhance a student's educational and cultural experience while helping to fulfill the Classical Studies major.
+Wellesley College offers a variety of Study Abroad Programs to enhance a student's educational and cultural experience while helping to fulfill the Classical Studies major.

 College Year in Athens

 The Greek program, founded by Wellesley College graduate Ismene Phylactopoulou, is known as the College Year in Athens program.
 It was established in 1962 starting with only four students, and today there are close to 200 colleges which participate in the CYA and over 40 courses taught by a faculty of almost thirty members.
+A student may attend CYA for a term, a year, or a summer.
+The program offers courses on both the ancient and the modern Greek world.

 ICCS in Rome